How Do I Stop Creditor Debt Collection Abuse?

 Does Reporting Harassment Eliminate My Debt?

-If you owe money to someone, reporting debt collection abuse does not eliminate your debts—it only stops the abusive collection activities.
+No, if you owe money to someone, reporting debt collection abuse does not eliminate your debts.
+It only stops the abusive collection activities.

 Stopping communication from harassing debt collectors is beneficial and within your rights.
 However, just because debt collectors no longer reach out to you doesn’t mean your debt has gone away.